bridgeyuwa/study-nexus/resources/markdown/policy.md

 2. **Managing Cookies**: You can manage your cookie preferences through your browser settings.
 However, disabling cookies may affect the functionality of our website and your ability to use certain features.

+3. **Cookie Consent**: We have implemented a cookie consent mechanism to comply with data protection regulations and give you control over your cookie preferences.

 #### Data Security

-1. **Security Measures**: We implement a variety of security measures to protect your Personal Information from unauthorized access, use, or disclosure.
+1. **Security Measures**: We implement a variety of security measures, including HTTPS, to protect your Personal Information from unauthorized access, use, or disclosure.
 These measures include physical, electronic, and procedural safeguards.

 2. **No Absolute Guarantee**: While we strive to protect your Personal Information, we cannot guarantee its absolute security.
 Inadvertent disclosures may occur despite our best efforts.